-(scroll down for traffic issues, aerial masts, and all other topics)
+(scroll down for Hammersmith Bridge, Richmond Park, aerial masts, and all other topics)

 The Mortlake Brewery

-On 14 August 2020, news reached us that the Mayor of London has received the revised plans for the Brewery development.
-We have started to plough through the documentation and will be doing a write-up for our website shortly but if you would like to see it you can click here.
+Background: On 14 August 2020, news reached us that the Mayor of London had received the revised plans for the Brewery development.
+If you would like to see the documentation, you can click here.

 The planning applications for (A) the Brewery redevelopment including 817 units, (B) the school and (C) Chalkers Corner followed in early 2018.
 We contributed extensively to the 125-page response of the Mortlake Brewery Community Group on applications A and C providing expertise in planning, traffic, and environmental impact to add to their expertise in architecture and landscape.
 We also contributed extensively to the 45-page response on application B maintaining that there is no proven need for it and that the current primary school population can be accommodated in further expansion of the existing secondary schools in the area.
 We also separately submitted one-page objections to all three planning applications highlighting contravention with a number of policies in the Council’s Local Plan.

 The developer produced revised plans in the summer of 2019 which showed inter alia the reduction of housing units from 817 to 813.
 Our objections remained the same as before.
 The Council considered all three planning applications in January 2020 and decided first to refuse application C and then to approve applications A and B subject to direction from the Mayor of London.
-In May 2020 the Mayor called in all three applications for his own determination primarily in order to engineer an increase in the affordable housing content.
-He has arranged a public hearing on Thursday 26 Nov, for which the deadline for response is 27 Sept.
+In May 2020 the Mayor called in all three applications for his own determination, primarily in order to engineer an increase in the affordable housing content.
+He arranged a public hearing on Thursday 26 Nov, which has now been postponed.

 Meanwhile, the Council has granted planning permission for temporary use of the Brewery site as a film studio, to which we did not object.